maurolepore/2degreesinvesting.github.io/_posts/2020-07-20-working-with-big-data/working-with-big-data.md

 }
 ```

-Processing time increases with increasing number of chunks.
+Processing time increases with increasing number of chunks; but large
+chunks may need more than your available memory and crash your R
+session.

 ``` r
 lbk_03 <- lbk_smaller %>% mutate(chunkid = chunkid(3))